afloarea/maze-solver/README.md

 ### Usage

 You can check out the releases page to download binaries.
-[Java 11](https://adoptopenjdk.net) needs to be installed.
+[Java 16](https://adoptopenjdk.net) needs to be installed.

+_NOTE_: If you download the os/platform specific binary (`*-<platform>.zip`) you do not need Java installed on your system.

-With Java 11 installed, from the bin folder, you can run:
+From the bin folder, you can run:

 - Linux & Mac